-Trump Calls For Military Forces On U.S. — Mexico Border
+Trump Calls For Military Forces On U.S.-Mexico Border

 President Trump says he wants to use military troops to help secure the U.S. border with Mexico.
 He made the suggestion Tuesday during a White House summit meeting with Baltic leaders.